TomasVotruba/tomasvotruba.com/source/_posts/2016-04-30-decouple-your-doctrine-filters.md

     - Symfony
     - Doctrine
     - Symplify
 perex: "Doctrine filters are powerful tool.
-Yet their management, turning on and off is bit overcomplicated.
+Yet their registration and management are bit overcomplicated.
 Today I will show you how to decouple them to standalone services that can take care of everything you need."
 lang: "en"
 ---